Mission & Values

 MTABC’s organizational mission is to promote excellence in music therapy practice, research, education and development, to further the awareness of music therapy in British Columbia and across Canada, and to serve as an organizational agency for our members.

-Therapists working Oliver Sacks, the well-known neurologist and celebrated author of Musicophilia, stated that “music is as powerful as any medicine”.
+Oliver Sacks, the well-known neurologist and celebrated author of Musicophilia, stated that “music is as powerful as any medicine”.
 We bear witness to this statement every day in our clinical practice and in research.
 The lyrics to a song can elicit past memories of people and experiences we haven’t thought about for years.
 Music can give voice to our abilities to express ourselves musically, physically, emotionally and socially.
 Rhythm resonates our physical bodies in expressive ways ranging from relaxation to dance.
 Sounds communicate without words.

 Through a variety of approaches in health care, community and educational settings, music therapy helps improve communication skills for children with autism, facilitates social bonding for those living in impoverished communities, supports speech acquisition for children with language delays, and increases playful creativity for all ages.
-Music therapists support clients in exploring personal growth and deepening spirituality at the end of life.
+Certified music therapists support clients in exploring personal growth and deepening spirituality at the end of life.

-Music therapists singing songs with those with dementia help them to tap into memories of long ago, bringing a sense of joy and connection rarely experienced in day to day living.
+Certified music therapists singing songs with those with dementia help them to tap into memories of long ago, bringing a sense of joy and connection rarely experienced in day to day living.
 We believe in the power that music has to transform, transcend and heal.
 We believe in people’s power to change their lives.
 We believe in music therapy.

 All the pieces fit when: